tehilakiper/FlashLight/README.md

 # FlashLight
-Cross-Section flash-light app using JavaFX and threads The program gets from the command line how long each flash-light is on, while the green light for pedestrians (the ractangle) is constantly blinking.
+Cross-Section traffic-light app using JavaFX and threads The program gets from the command line how long each traffic-light is on, while the green light for pedestrians (the ractangle) is constantly blinking.

 Grade: 100%